 To learn how to add testimonials in WordPress, see the tutorial below:

-User reviews and client testimonials are powerful sources of content that can help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
-Always ask for testimonials, reviews, and feedback from your customers, and start publishing these on your web site.
+User reviews and testimonials are great sources of content that help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
+Always ask for feedback, reviews, and testimonials from existing clients or customers, and publish positive content about your business on your site.

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them